Mark Neveldine

 Mark Neveldine (born May 11, 1973) is an American filmmaker.
 He is best known for frequently collaborating with Brian Taylor as Neveldine/Taylor.

 Early life and education

 Neveldine was born in Watertown, New York, to Tom Neveldine and Carolyn Dowd Fitzpatrick.
 He attended college at Hobart and William Smith Colleges, where he studied drama and psychology.

 Career

 After graduating, he moved to Manhattan, where he began his career as an actor, writer, and director of nearly thirty productions.
-He subsequently transitioned into film work, becoming a cinematographer on music videos, documentaries and a television pilot.
+He subsequently transitioned into film work, becoming a cinematographer on music videos, documentaries, and a television pilot.

 Neveldine directed Ghost Rider: Spirit of Vengeance, the sequel to the Marvel Comics' superhero film Ghost Rider, alongside partner Brian Taylor.

-Film critic Armond White praises the Neveldine-Taylor collaborations as "avant-garde".
+Film critic Armond White praised the Neveldine/Taylor collaborations as "avant-garde".

 Personal life

 Neveldine married actress Alison Lohman in Watertown, New York on August 19, 2009, at St. Anthony's Catholic Church.
 They have three children together.